Recruiting 11-14 year old youth

 We are currently recruiting youths for two 2-2.5 hour visits at the University of Minnesota.
 The first visit is completed online over Zoom.
 For the second visit, participants will complete an MRI scan during which they will complete some tasks matching faces showing different emotions and pressing a button when they see letters while positive, neutral, and negative images are presented.
 We will measure heart rate during the MRI and collect saliva and hair samples to measure stress hormones.
 Some participants will be randomly chosen to have their parent or friend present.
 The parent or friend will sit in the scan room with the participant to provide social support.

 Seeking typically developing youths who meet the following criteria:

 - 11 to 14 years old

 - No braces or non-removal metal

-Participants and parents will be compensated for their time.
+Participants, parents and friend will be compensated for their time.
 Free parking is provided.